mpyw/eloquent-has-by-join/README.md

 #### `$constraints`

-Additional `callable` constraints for relations that takes `\Illuminate\Database\Eloquent\Builder` as the first argument.
+Additional `callable` constraints for relations that take `\Illuminate\Database\Eloquent\Builder` as the first argument.

 ```php
 Builder::hasByJoin('post', fn (Builder $query) => $query->withTrashed())
 ```

-The first closure corresponds to `post`, then the second one corresponds to `author`.
+The first closure corresponds to `post` and the second one corresponds to `author`.

 ```php
 Builder::hasByJoin(